tomhillmeyer/capacitimer/README.md

 ## How to use

-This app runs a web server at `localhost:80` and displays the timer output in the app itself.
+This app runs a web server at `localhost:80` and `capactimer.local:80`and displays the timer output in the app itself.

-Since port 80 is HTTP's default, you can access the control and display pages at
+Since port 80 is HTTP's default, you can access the control and display pages at:

 `YOUR_IP_ADDRESS/control`

 `YOUR_IP_ADDRESS/display`

+You can also access them at the following, if you don't know the IP address of your server:

+`capactimer.local/control`

+`capacitimer.local/display`

 ## Workflow